decke/caronade/README.md

 * Simple to setup and maintain (really!)
 * Webhook support ([GitHub](https://github.com/) and [Gitea](https://gitea.io/))
+* Using Makefile worker for building (easy to customize!)
 * Poudriere support for building
-* Using Makefile worker for building (easy to customize!)
+* Portlint support for checking port files
 * Supports GitHub/Gitea integration (Status API)
 * Webserver for logfiles with HTTPS support